facebook/react/docs/docs/addons-perf.md

   document.getElementById('content')
 );
 ```
-Open the developer console in the browser and type `Perf.start()` then followed by the action you want to monitor eg: submitting a form.
-Then type `Perf.stop()` in the console and then type `Perf.getLastMeasurements()` to get the measurements.
+Open the developer console in the browser and type `Perf.start()`.
+Then perform the action you want to monitor, like submitting a form.
+Finally, type `Perf.stop()` and `Perf.getLastMeasurements()` to get the measurements.
 See the Reference below for more methods.

 ![](/react/img/docs/addons-perf.png)